The-Jay-Aher/DevOps/IAC/Terraform/README.md

 **Defining Provisioners**

 -   Provisioners are defined inside a specific resource.
--   Provisioners are defined by `provisioner` followed by the type od provisioner.
+-   Provisioners are defined by `provisioner` followed by the type of provisioner.

 **Local Exec Provisioner Approach**